 Click Switch to query result view to view the predictions.

 The following table shows sample results for each shift.

 Predicted Service Grade

-You generated some values for each shift, and used those values as input to the logistic regression model.
+You generated some average values for each shift, and used those values as input to the logistic regression model.
 However, given that the business objective is to keep abandon rate within the range 0.00-0.05, the results are not encouraging.

-90 percent reduction in response time
+Predicted service quality with 90 percent reduction in response time

-80 percent reduction in response time
+Predicted service quality with 80 percent reduction in response time

 There are a variety of other prediction queries that you can create on this model.
 For example, you could predict how many operators are required to meet a certain service level or to respond to a certain number of incoming calls.
 Because you can include multiple outputs in a logistic regression model, it is easy to experiment with different independent variables and outcomes without having to create many separate models.

 The Data Mining Add-Ins for Excel 2007 provide logistic regression wizards that make it easy to answer complex questions, such as how many Level Two Operators would be required to improve service grade to a target level for a specific shift.
-The data mining add-ins are a free download, and include wizards that are based on the neural network and/or logistic regression algorithms.
+The data mining add-ins are a free download, and include wizards that are based on the neural network or logistic regression algorithms.
 For more information, see the following links:

 SQL Server 2005 Data Mining Add-Ins for Office 2007: Goal Seek and What If Scenario Analysis